-Belize music: Belize is most closely identified with percussion instruments, especially drums, essential to music traditions for which Garifuna people are known.
+Belize music: Belize is most closely identified with percussion instruments, especially drums, essential to music traditions for which the Garifuna people are known.
 These descendants of West Africans and Arawaks consider drumming essential to all aspects of life, but contemporary music isn’t given short shrift.
-The Belize music scene is eclectic and includes Brukdown, Reggae and rock and roll.
+The Belize music scene is eclectic and includes Brukdown, Reggae, and rock and roll.

-Belize marriage and family practices: Ceremonies and rituals associated with weddings range from high mass celebrating the nuptials of Catholic couples to ceremonies performed by priests that harken back to Caribbean, Garifuna and Maya traditions.
+Belize marriage and family practices: Ceremonies and rituals associated with weddings range from high mass celebrating the nuptials of Catholic couples to ceremonies performed by priests that harken back to Caribbean, Garifuna, and Maya traditions.
 Single parenthood is widespread and bonds with grandparents are tight, which is why multi-generational families often live under one roof.

-Belize recreation and sports: Tourists come to Belize specifically to scuba dive, swim, snorkel, fish, sail and engage in other aquatic sports, but Belize athletes engage in a wide variety of pursuits, including soccer, basketball, volleyball, track and field, cricket, jai alai, cycling and softball.
+Belize recreation and sports: Tourists come to Belize specifically to scuba dive, swim, snorkel, fish, sail, and engage in other aquatic sports, but Belize athletes engage in a wide variety of pursuits, including soccer, basketball, volleyball, track and field, cricket, jai alai, cycling and softball.

 Want to learn more about Belize culture?
 A visit is called for and if you’d like to immerse yourself in more than just the culture, stay on a small offshore island that pairs luxury with opportunities to learn more about Belize society.
 Coco Plum Island Resort is a one-of-a-kind tropical island that meets the desires of discriminating travelers.
-It’s small, intimate, gorgeous and filled with pleasures that range from zero crowds to posh digs designed for privacy and intimacy.
+It’s small, intimate, gorgeous, and filled with pleasures that range from zero crowds to posh digs designed for privacy and intimacy.

 Current Belize vacation specials and packages allow you to explore every cultural aspect of Belize society while you save money.
 Because the island is so tiny, reservations can be hard to get, but if you plan ahead, you’ll be rewarded.
 Just don’t forget to bring your curiosity when you come!
 And if you find that Coco Plum is all booked up, check out her newest Sister Resort: Manta Island Resort, located on Glover’s Reef.